TejasBhovad/c-programs/README.md

 Currently the repository contains :

 - lecture-1 programs
-- experiments dictated in class
+- set of experiments

 To download all files, click on download zip and then unzip the file from your downloads folder

 ![Alt Text](https://i.postimg.cc/1tGsSRQx/Screenshot-2022-09-15-at-8-44-45-PM.png)

+Note: The program files are compiled using VS Code with code-runner extension and not using turboC so to compile code in TurboC you might need to add `<conio.h>` `clrscr()` `getch()`
 ## Linux commands

 `cd Desktop/` - change working directory